Publish Cases with Ivey

 - Is the submission from a faculty member or PhD candidate at a business school?

-- Is the case accompanied by a suitable, comprehensive teaching note and a completed product information form?
+- Is the case accompanied by a suitable, comprehensive teaching note?

-- Does the submission adhere to our guidelines?
+- Does the submission adhere to our submission and citation guidelines?

 - If field-based, has the subject company consented to the use of their information through completion of a Consent to Use Business Case Study form? (release)